jamesplease/router-comparison/README.md

 In Backbone, this is all that you get.

 In React, from what I understand it sort of just implicitly renders the component.
-I'm not sure if there's much else that you'd want to do (or could do), but I'm only gathering this from their docs, as I haven't used their router.
+I'm not sure if there's much else that you'd want to do (or could do), but I'm only gathering this from their docs as I haven't used their router.

 ##### Thoughts

-Ya, pretty useful.
+Ya, a must-have.
 This is usually where you render the view.

 ### Exit hook